Stand Mixer Sourdough Bread

 Instructions

-During winter I start Ryan before going to bed at night, and during summer right after I wake up.
-Either way, I take him out of the fridge, feed him with 50g of water and 50g of flour (about 2 tbsp of rye and the rest T65).
-I then leave him on the counter until he has doubled in size – between 2h and 8h depending on the time of the year.
+To get started, take the jar out of the fridge, add 50g of water and 50g of flour (about 2 tbsp of rye and the rest T65).
+Leave on the counter until doubled in size – between 2h and 8h depending on the time of the year.

-Once Brian looks big and round and happy, we are good to go.
-I turn him out onto a lightly floured countertop, gently fold the four corners of the dough up and over the center, flip him over onto a clean part of the counter and try to shape him into a ball.
-The recipe creator, Grant, has a youtube video demonstrating the entire process.
-I try to not deflate the dough too much at this point.
+Once the dough looks big and round and happy, we are good to go.
+Turn it out onto a lightly floured countertop, gently fold the four corners of the dough up and over the center, then flip it over shape into a ball, trying not to deflate the dough too much.

-I then put Brian onto his final rest location: a sheet of parchment paper inside a medium-sized Le Creuset cocotte (Dutch oven).
-Cover with the lid and let him rest for 2 or 3 hours, until he’s a big happy bubbly boy again.
-Sometimes, I actually put him in the fridge for a day or two, until ready to bake.
-He keeps proofing, just more slowly.
-A warning: if you forget about him and only realize 3 days later, he will be super sour!
+Put the ball onto a sheet of parchment paper inside a medium-sized cocotte (Dutch oven).
+Cover with the lid and let rest for 2 or 3 hours.
+It’s also ok to put the cocotte in the fridge for a day or two, until ready to bake.
+It keeps proofing, just more slowly.

-Anyhoo, once I’m ready to bake, I lift the parchment paper out of the cocotte, and slash Brian’s face with a serrated bread knife.
-Put him back into the cocotte, cover with the lid, and move it into the center rack of the (still cold) oven.
-At this point, Brian is done.
+When ready to bake, slash the top of the dough with a serrated bread knife, cover the cocotte with the lid, and move it into the center rack of the (still cold) oven.

-Now we are ready to bake and eat Brad.
-I turn the oven on to 230ΒΊC (the original recipe says 260, which is way too hot and unnecessary) and bake for 50 minutes, with the lid on.
-Then I remove the lid and bake for another 5 minutes, until Brad gets a bit more tanned (golden).
+Turn the oven on to 230ΒΊC (the original recipe says 260, which is way too hot and unnecessary) and bake for 50 minutes, with the lid on.
+Then remove the lid and bake for another 5 minutes, until it gets a bit more tanned (golden).

 recipes